citta-lab/java/README.md

 ### 6. Polymorphism :

 When we inherit a subclass (example: BMW ) from parent class  (example: Car) we get an ability to retrieve all public methods and variables of the super class ( parent class ).
 Because of inheritance we get an option to override the super class methods or use the super class method without overriding in the subclass.
 If the child object calls the method not defined in child class but in super class then it calls the super class method, if the child and super class has same methods due to method overriding then object of child class will refer child class method.

+>> Implementing parent class method in subclass based on it's requirement is called method overriding and having same method name with different parameters are called method overloading.
+Method overriding is also known as runtime polymorphism and method overloading is compile-time polymorphism.

 ### 7. Array and ArrayList :